Insa Thiele-Eich: Die Astronautin

 In March 2016 the German non-government initiative, Die Astronautin was founded with the goal of sending the first German woman into space.
 They put out a call for German woman to apply and received over 400 applications, including Thiele-Eich.
 By March 2017 Thiele-Eich was included in the group of six finalists for the project.
 Within a month Die Astronautin officially announced that Thiele-Eich was one of the two women selected, alongside fighter pilot Nicola Baumann (who later pulled out of the program and was replaced by Suzanna Randall, another one of the original six finalists), the two began training in Star City, Russia in August 2017.

 She took time off from training for the project in 2018 for maternity leave and returned to training in early 2019.
-Currently, the flight plan calls for the flight to happen sometime in the early 2020s, one of the two women will be selected to fly the mission with the other serving as her backup, which one will take which seat is not clear yet.
+In 2024, it was reported that the project had failed.
+However, unrelated to this initiative, on the Fram2 mission in 2025, Rabea Rogge became the first female German astronaut.